 My contribution to the big bash is this kartoffelsuppe German potato soup.
 A healthy, creamy, easy potato soup that can easily be made vegan (it’s a dairy free recipe!) and checks off every box for an easy dinner because:

 Making Creamy Kartoffelsuppe German Potato Soup

-To make an exceptionally flavorful soup, use the freshest and highest quality ingredients available.
+To make an exceptionally flavorful Instant Pot soup, use the freshest and highest quality ingredients available.
 All of my veggies for this recipe came from an organic local farm and really gave the soup an amazing depth of favor.
 I also used the farm’s all natural, grass-fed beef wieners and they definitely kicked the soup up a tasty notch!

 I’ve haven’t been to Germany yet (unfortunately), but when I was doing research on how to make a traditional kartoffelsuppe German potato soup, I came across many recipes where it was thinner in consistently.
 I prefer a thicker soup and used 4 cups of water in my recipe for the photos.
 I would recommended using 5 cups of water for a thinner soup.

 Leeks are one of my favorite vegetables and I could (literally) eat them every day.
 Not surprisingly, most people shy away from them because they think they are too hard to clean.
 I’m here to tell you, they aren’t hard to clean AT ALL!!

 All you do is cut off the leek’s dark green parts and the root end, cut them lengthwise down the middle, then cut into 1/2 inch moon slices.
 Put the leek slices in a large bowl of water and mix them up in the water with your hands, separating the pieces to get at the dirt inside, for about 30 seconds or so.
 Lift the leeks out of the water with your hands and transfer to a cloth or paper towels to dry off.